 Attendance and active participation is expected at all class meetings.
 Class time will be spent on a mix of lecture and hands-on activities.
 Bring a laptop if you can!
 We will do a good bit of coding in class, both on whiteboards and on screens.

 We will not use a traditional textbook for this course.
-We will refer to a variety of course-specific material and some material freely available online, to be posted or linked on the course website.
+We will refer to a variety of course-specific material and some material freely available online, to be posted or linked on the from the course schedule.

 Course Description and Goals

 Prerequisite: CS 230 or permission of the instructor.